 But I have now completed the five day detox program and I can safely say it was not what I was expecting.
 At all.

 I have a somewhat obsessive and emotional relationship with food – I constantly need and crave satisfaction from eating.
 I eat when I’m hungry, I eat when I’m not hungry, I eat when I’m happy, sad, confused, stressed and everything in between.
 I get anxious when I’m out eating with friends and the waiter takes too long to take our order.
 The moment I’ve finished eating, I start speculating about my next meal.
 I get serious anxiety in situations that restrict my access to food (see: long flights and voluntary fasting!)

 So although I was up for the challenge, I entered the detox program with a real sense of trepidation.

 And I won’t deny that the experience was a rollercoaster of sensations and emotions.
 I confronted my intense anxiety of not having instant access to food whenever I feel like it.
 I learned that my stomach won’t, in fact, start eating itself if I miss a meal.
 I practiced calming my mind and letting go of negative thoughts instead of immediately turning to food for comfort as well as dealing with physical hunger and fatigue.
 There were low moments where I just wanted to give up, but during my darkest hours the close-knit detox group and wider Vagabond Temple community lifted my spirits by listening to me vent and cheering me on.

-Soon enough, the week was over and I had managed – to my complete surprise – to emerge not only unscathed, but glowing, happy, charged full of energy and immensely proud.
+Soon enough, the program was over and I had managed – to my complete surprise – to emerge not only unscathed, but glowing, happy, charged full of energy and immensely proud.
 After all, if anyone had been voted Least Likely To Survive Detox, it would have been me.
 Which is why I am now uniquely qualified to pass on my advice to other first-time detoxers, who are anxious or sceptical about going without food for five days.